cumc/handson-tutorials/setup/README.md

 ## Setup EFS for Package Installation (one-time setup)

-As of 1/16/2025, packages will be installed onto an EFS for all users to use, rather than rely on large docker images per user with packages pre-installed.
-This setup will require a one-time step of installing said packages into the EFS first.

 Assuming that

 - The gateway has been set up in the Opcenter.
 - The security group for port 8888 is created in the AWS console.
 - The EFS has been created

-- The latest version of the `mm_jobman.sh` script is cloned.
-You can find it [here on GitHub](https://github.com/rfeng2023/mmcloud/tree/main/example).
+### Start a `tmate` session in `admin` mode

-Run the command below to start `shared-admin` mode, which will allow you to install packages as an admin for all other users to access as shared packages.
+1. Follow the instructions here [to access a tmate session for installing the OEM packages](https://wanggroup.org/productivity_tips/mmcloud-admin-notes#install-oem-packages).
+Briefly, run the command below to start a `tmate` session in `admin` mode, which will allow you to install packages as an admin for all other users to access as shared packages.
 Fill in the necessary parameters that are encapsulated in `<>`.

 ```bash
 mm_jobman.sh -o <OPCENTER_IP> \